Peters Valley enriches lives through learning, appreciation, and practice of fine crafts.

 Mediums Revealed is an exciting exhibition-in-print series hosted by Peters Valley School of Craft, designed to give inspiration to potential students by spotlighting the diverse creative outcomes that can be gained through taking workshops in each of their specialized studios.
 This series will have multiple volumes focused on Ceramics, Blacksmithing, Fine Metals/Jewelry, Woodworking, Fibers, Glass, and Printmaking/Photography, reflecting the various studio offerings available at Peters Valley School of Craft.
 Works submitted do not need to be created on campus or as a direct line from a workshop taken at Peters Valley.

-Any works that use fiber, textile, thread or traditionally textile techniques are welcome to apply.
+Any works made of hard metals or blacksmithing techniques are welcome to apply.

 Venue